theatlantic/django-south/docs/tutorial/part3.rst

 out of, and you'll have lost all your users' passwords [#]_.

 .. [#] Always, always, backup your database before doing any kind of potentially
-       destrictive migration.
+       destructive migration.
 One time, it *will* go wrong.

 Let's follow a real example.
 Make a new app, and call it ``southtut2``.
 Add it to ``INSTALLED_APPS``, and then give it this model::